 Special Values

-NaN is represented as a string determined by the dfdl:textStandardNanRep property.
+NaN is represented as a string determined by the dfdl:textStandardNaNRep property.
 This is the only value for which the prefixes and suffixes are not used.

 Infinity is represented as a string with the positive or negative prefixes and suffixes applied.
 The infinity string is determined by the dfdl:textStandardInfinityRep property.